 Structured data tells Google exactly what your page is about.
 It can trigger rich results in search like star ratings, FAQ dropdowns, breadcrumbs, and business information panels.

-Our Schema Builder generates valid JSON-LD for six different schema types.
-You fill in your business details, and it outputs the code ready to paste into Code Injection.
+Writing JSON-LD by hand is tedious and error-prone.
+One missing comma breaks the entire thing.
+Our Schema Builder generates valid markup for six different schema types — just fill in your details and paste the output into Code Injection.

 Where to Add Code Injection